Radzim/snippets/_ml/includes/kmeans-chimpanzee-faces.md

 \editme

-\subsection{$k$ Means Clustering}
+\subsection{Images and Dimensionality Reduction}

 \notes{
-Let's use the images directly to try to cluster the pictures.
+We will try to use the images directly to cluster the pictures.
 After extracting the pixel values, we will apply dimensionality reduction so that we can visualise the process.}

 \setupcode{import os
 import numpy as np